BarathAdhithya/GitBasics/README.md

 # GitBasics
-Rerembering basics of git and workflow
+Reremembering basics of git and workflow.

+good to be back and testing the functionalities.